 We'll see how KRK decided to put present you reference quality sound meant for mixing and recording.
 But we've already heard about their design philosophy being engineered and tuned to offer a sound that is flat as possible so that what you hear represents the true nature of the audio material without coloration or enhancement.

 The KNS-8400 is constructed mostly out of hard plastic but it feels solid in all the right areas.
 Hidden in the headband area is an adjustable sprung steel skeleton that allows you to adjust the headphone to the size of your head.
 Headband pressure is rated at 4 N based on the average sized head.
-I don't have a particularly big head, so for me the clamping force doesn't feel like a problem for my ears nor my head, the force isn't super tight, but it could be a little tighter.
+I don't have a particularly big head, probably about average or smaller than average, so for me the clamping force doesn't feel like a problem for my ears nor my head, the force isn't super tight, but it could be a little tighter.
+The fact that I feel there should be more clamping force means they are large headphones.
 There is some compromise to be a one size fits all headphone and for me, the KNS-8400 is comfortable for the most part, but there are times when the headband shifts forward or backward if I cock my head back and forth with the music.